Our practice SATs 2019 practice, similar to those in the 3 Maths areas. See if you can do these 15 questions in 10 minutes.

-The SATs 2019, or Statutory Assessment Tests are coming up in the next 3 months.
+The SATs 2019, or Statutory Assessment Tests are coming up in May 2019.
 Is your child ready and do you know what will be asked?
 Use our very handy quiz at the bottom to see how you will do in your child’s SATs, or get them to compete against you and see who wins…

 First of all, Key Stage 1 SATs, taken at the end of Year 2 help alert teachers and the school to specific areas where support may be needed.
 The results are also scrutinised by Ofsted when they inspect schools to determine the consistency in performance and provide evidence of standards improving or declining.